Opinion | The pressure to reform the filibuster is already working

 Actually, that’s exactly what they voted for.
 They voted Republicans out of the White House and the Senate, and voted Democrats in.
 Those Democrats ran on an agenda, and the voters have a right to expect that agenda to be passed.

 As for the 50-50 Senate, it didn’t come about because Americans wanted everything to be paralyzed.
-Those 50 Democrats represent 41 million more Americans than those 50 Republicans.
+The 50 Democrats represent 41 million more Americans than the 50 Republicans.
 A majority of the public quite clearly wants to see President Biden and Democrats pass the things that got them elected.
 And if they don’t like the results, they can elect Republicans to roll it all back.

 So this is where we are.
 Filibuster reform is far from a certainty, but it’s never been more possible than it is right now.
 Seeing the writing on the wall, moderate Republicans are suddenly eager for negotiation and cooperation, raising the chances of true bipartisan legislation.
-And Mitch McConnell is beside himself.
+And McConnell is beside himself.

 Seems like things are going pretty well.